azsk/ADOScanner-docs/06-Generating  visibility across your ADO environment/Readme.md

 security scans) into the Log Analytics repository corresponding to the workspace ID above.
 To send logs from the ADOScanner added pipeline, add two pipeline variable LAWSId and LAWSSharedKey.

-**Step-2 (App Team):** Generate some AzSK.ADO events and validate that they are reaching the configured Log Analytics workspace.
+**Step-2 :** Generate some AzSK.ADO events and validate that they are reaching the configured Log Analytics workspace.

 Run a few AzSK.ADO cmdlets to generate events for the Log Analytics repo.
 For example, you can run one or both of the following: